braze-inc/braze-docs/_docs/_hidden/private_betas/data_transformation.md

 #### Can I still use data transformation if my external platform only gives a user's email address in their webhooks without a matching user ID to Braze?

 Yes.
-In your transformation, you can use the `get_user_for_email` function to have Braze take an email address and return a user profile for you to map to.
+In your transformation, you can use the `get_user_by_email` function to have Braze take an email address and return a user profile for you to map to.
 Check out the example for advanced transformation.

 #### How do I check that my data transformation is correct?